Can dogs have raw chicken?

-Similar to dogs in the wild, your house dog is an omnivore, which means it can eat just about anything from meat, chicken, vegetables, and fruits.
-For that reason, it’s in dogs genes to eat raw meat, such as chicken, and thousands of years of breeding and adaptation won’t just take these instincts away.
+Similar to dogs in the wild, your house dog is an omnivore, which means it can eat just about anything from meat, fish, chicken, vegetables, and fruits.
+For that reason, it’s in dogs’ genes to eat raw meat, such as chicken, and thousands of years of breeding and adaptation won’t just take these instincts away.

-In fact, eating a raw chicken breast isn’t a bad thing either.
+In fact, eating raw chicken breast isn’t a bad thing either.
 After all, chicken is an excellent source of animal protein, which is the best type of protein and the easiest to digest by the dog’s stomach.